vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 };
 ```

-Lets fill the `get_vertex_description` function with the correct settings.
+Let's fill the `get_vertex_description` function with the correct settings.
 `vk_mesh.cpp`
 ```cpp